GoldenIsAProtogen/GoldensGorillaNametags/README.md

-**GoldensGorillaNametags**
-This mod displays the players name, platform, FPS/HZ, and mods (only works with mods that have custom properties)<br>
+**GoldensGorillaNametags** is a mod that displays the players name, platform, FPS/HZ, and mods (only works with mods that have custom properties)<br>
 <br>
 <br>
 ## Colors<br>